-8.1 All information will be gathered and dealt with in accordance with the Municipal Freedom of Information and Protection of Individual Privacy Act and be marked "PRIVATE AND CONFIDENTIAL".
-Records of investigation will be kept securely and according to the record retention schedule at LDSB.
+- 8.1 All information will be gathered and dealt with in accordance with the Municipal Freedom of Information and Protection of Individual Privacy Act and be marked "PRIVATE AND CONFIDENTIAL".
+Records of investigation will be kept securely and according to the record retention schedule at LDSB. - 8.2 Records of investigation may include copies of the complaint, details regarding the incident/complaint, investigation notes, summaries, or reports.